 Drew has a number of alternative transportation options

-Meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+Meeting the needs of the present without compromising the ability of future generations of humans and global ecosystems to thrive.

 Residence halls compete in the fall to show how much they #LoveTheForest by saving energy during the competition period.
 The more energy saved, the more you show your Love for The Forest!
 Why?
 Less energy means less fossil fuels are burned and less carbon emissions in the atmosphere to degrade our climate.